SchynsLab/medusa/_sources/getting_started/installation.md

 # Medusa installation

-Medusa is a Python package which works with Python version 3.9 and on Linux, Windows, and Mac (except Mac M1/M2).
+Medusa is a Python package which works with Python version 3.9 and on Linux and and Mac (except Mac with M1/M2 chips).
 Moreover, we strongly recommend to install the `medusa` package in a separate environment, using for example [conda](https://anaconda.org/anaconda/conda).
 If you'd use *conda*, you can create a new environment named "medusa" with Python 3.9 as follows:

 ```console